zjunlp/Mol-Instructions/README.md

 ## 🚨 Usage and License Notices
-Please note that MoLAMA is exclusively licensed for research purposes.
+Please note that all model weights and data of MoLAMA is exclusively licensed for research purposes.
 The accompanying dataset is licensed under CC BY NC 4.0, which permits solely non-commercial usage.
 Commercial use is strictly **prohibited**.

 ## 🧑🏻‍💻 Authors
 All authors below contributed equally and the order is determined by random draw.